Miriam Moses: Social work

-During the First World War, Moses served as a nurse in the Voluntary Aid Detachment.
-She was chief air raid officer for her neighbourhood throughout the Second World War, during which time she established a hostel for girls made homeless by bombing.
+Moses was chief air raid officer for her neighbourhood throughout the Second World War.
+With thousands of homes destroyed during the Blitz, Moses opened up a hostel at the Brady Girls Club for 50 homeless girls, ensuring they received kosher food.
 In 1945, she was made an Officer of the Order of the British Empire for her bravery in the latter role.

+Former Brady Girls have described Moses as "very stern, very upright".
+They also said she had a "softer, kinder side".
+She also believed delinquent children benefitted from a good beating by their fathers.

 Religion

 An observant Orthodox Jew, Moses served on the Board of Deputies representing New Synagogue on Stamford Hill—the first woman representing any constituent of the United Synagogue.
 In this role, she pushed for women's voting rights for the executive of the United Synagogue, succeeding in 1954.
 She was a founder member of the League of Jewish Women, later serving as president.
 She also served on the executives of the Jewish Board of Guardians and the Association of Jewish Youth.
 She was a member of the Jewish League for Woman Suffrage.